-What is Visual Computing ?
+- What is Visual Computing?

 - Our Master Program in Visual Computing

 - What's New ?

-- Some Statistics

-- Ten Tips for a Successful Study Period
+- Tips for a Successful Study Period

+- Study regulations

+- Progress control

+- Examination registration

+- Contact

 - Visual Computing deals with all aspects of computer-based processing and representation of visual information

 - Image acquisition, image analysis, and image synthesis

+- Many connected disciplines HCI, AI, AV-Comm, ...

 - Important for numerous applications:

 - Entertainment & Media

 - Industry

 - Health

 - Mobility

-- AI and Robotics
+- Al and Robotics

 Computerised tomography is an example of an advanced image acquisition method.
 It allows to detect a benign tumour in the skull of the philosopher René Descartes.
-Source: www.spiegel.de optimised data, 5 % density homogeneouos diffusion inpainting, solves 3 systems with 8 million unknowns in 25.2 ms
+Source: www.spiegel.de optimised data, 5 % density homogeneous diffusion inpainting, solves 3 systems with 8 million unknowns in 25.2 ms